Attached TeamAttachment Theory

 • Disorganized (Fearful-Avoidant): Wants love but fears it too; often feels torn between pulling people close and pushing them away.

-Insecure attachment (anything that isn't secure) tend to stem from childhood experiences and mirror our experiences with caregivers.
+Insecure attachment (anything that isn't secure) tends to stem from childhood experiences and mirrors our experiences with caregivers.

 Possibility One - Is Ariana Anxiously Attached?